uzzielperez/uzzielperez.github.io/_posts/2020-03-29-Quarantine-Diary-in-a-nearly-Parallel-Universe.md

 math: true
 ---

-*Note: The idea of parallel universes are untestable and therefore for some scientists only a stuff of science fiction.
+*Note: The idea of parallel universes is untestable and therefore for some scientists only a stuff of science fiction.
 But do feel free to read about the Many Worlds Interpretation of Quantum Mechanics.
 It is an interesting idea.*

 ### Day 1: